3 days in Perth: An Easy to follow itinerary

 Day One – Explore the Perth city centre

 Key sites: Today you will visit Elizabeth Quay and the Perth waterfront, Swan River, Perth’s cultural precinct, and Kings Park.

 Begin your Perth adventure in the city’s heart.
 Get to know the city by starting your day around the Swan River before immersing yourself in Perth’s fascinating culture and exploring the spectacular Kings Park and Botanic Garden.

-Choose one of these fun ways to explore Perth’s waterfront.
+For your morning on the Swan River choose one of these fun ways to explore Perth’s waterfront.